Site icon Our Breathing Planet

 Orange-belted Bumblebee Physical Description

-Like related species, this animal displays a certain degree of the physiological characteristic known as sexual dimorphism.
-In keeping with the pattern prevalent among members of its Family, though, the species manifests this trait in a different way than others.
+Like related species around the globe, this animal displays a certain degree of the physiological characteristic known as sexual dimorphism.
+In keeping with the pattern prevalent among members of its Family, though, the species manifests this trait in a different way than most others.

-It’s still true that the two genders display varying characteristics.
-But, an Apidae, it also possesses what might be considered a sub-class, as well, depending on perspective.
+It’s still true that the two genders display varying physical characteristics.
+But, given that it’s an Apidae, it also possesses what might be considered a sub-class, as well, depending on perspective.
 The different groups display a range of physical characteristics that serve to distinguish them.

-Differences also manifest in appearance among the groups of the Orange-belted Bumblebee.
+Differences also manifest in appearance among the various groups of the Orange-belted Bumblebee.
 Queens and worker show a black head, with light yellow hairs.
 These also present bands of yellow, orange, and black on the bodies.
-It serves as the source of the common name.
+That trait serves as the source of the common name.

-The drones, however, show a different pattern of coloring.
-Its head develops as yellow in color, with a few black hairs.
+The drones, however, show a distinctlly different pattern of coloring.
+Its head develops as yellow in color, with a scattering of small black hairs.
 The pattern of hues on the body is similar, but not identical to, that of the others.
 This group also develops much longer fur than that of the others.

 Orange-belted Bumblebee Distribution, Habitat, and Ecology

 The Orange-belted Bumblebee evolved as native to a relatively large expanse of the surface of the earth.
 The exact location of that zone of habitation rarely comes as a surprise to those who learn of it, however.
-That’s true since it developed as endemic to North America.
+That’s true since the natural marvel developed as endemic to North America.

-Within that greater area of habitation, though, it only appears in parts of the overall range.
+Within that greater area of habitation, though, the Arthropod only appears in parts of the overall range.
 To the north, it inhabits much of the country of Canada.
 The southern section of its habitation range includes much of the northern and northeastern parts of the United States.

 Just like most of its many relations, the intriguing Arthropod evolved fairly clear preferences regarding its choice of habitat.
 It strongly prefers the more temperate conditions found in the northern extent of its territory.
 On occasion, though, some do venture further south.

-The Orange-belted Bumblebee developed as a species with only a single lifecycle per season.
+The Orange-belted Bumblebee further developed as a species with only a single lifecycle per season.
 Queens generally emerge from hibernation in late April.
-She constructs her nest in shallow cavities on the ground, an dlays her eggs.
-Colonies rarely exceed 200 individuals.
+These constructs their nests in shallow cavities on the ground, an dlays her eggs.
+Its colonies rarely exceed 200 individuals.

-The lovely invertebrate follows the same pattern as its kindred regarding its diet.
+The lovely invertebrate follows the same pattern as its numerous kindred regarding its diet.
 This consists solely of the nectar and pollen of various locally available plants.
-It does show a preference, though.
-Favorite sources include goldenrod, milkweed, and many berries.
+It does show a small preference, though.
+Its favorite sources include goldenrod, milkweed, and many berries.

 Species Sharing Its Range

-Check out our other articles on 4 Magical European Moths, Eastern Gray Squirrel, Great Barrier Reef, Indian Vulture, Appalachian Avens, Spinetail mobula, Saltwater Crocodile
+Check out our other articles on 4 Magical European Moths, Eastern Gray Squirrel, Great Barrier Reef, Indian Vulture, Appalachian Avens, Spinetail mobula, Mountain Apollo, Saltwater Crocodile

 Exit mobile version